Pumpkin Disposal Carbinara pasta recipe on a chalkboard with pumpkins displayed around it

 Now, as the official guidelines from the City of Orlando tell us we can throw pumpkins away (or put them in backyard compost, more on that later), we can do more to help the planet when it comes to our pumpkins.
 From donating to smashing, or cooking up a delicious fall feast, there are plenty of other options to consider before you toss that Halloween or Thanksgiving pumpkin.

-After so many amazing fall events and trick-or-treating in Orlando, it’s time to dispose of our pumpkins in a helpful way.
+After so many amazing fall events and trick-or-treating in Orlando, soon it will be time to dispose of our pumpkins in a helpful way.
 Let’s dive in!

 a toddler girl walking through pumpkin patch